 6. Talk to Your Teachers

-The teachers are still available for you when you have questions and need help with your work.
+Any good teacher will still make themselves available for you when you have questions and need help with your work.
 Virtual learning for students and teachers will look and feel different, so it is vital to keep communication open.

-Also, the teacher may be looking at 20-30 students on their screen and may not notice if you have your hand up to ask a question.
+Also, take it from me — your teacher may be looking at 20-30 students on their screen and may not notice if you have your hand up to ask a question.

 Some online learning platforms have a virtual hand you can raise, or the teacher may have a signal that you are to use.
 Find out what the procedure is and if you have questions, make sure you ask!